 [Regulation 23 amended in Gazette 4 Dec 2012 p.
 5911.]

-24. Appointment of scrutineer
+24. Scrutineer, appointment of (Act s.
+137 and 146C)

 The appointment of a scrutineer under section 137 or section 146C of the Act is to be signed by the candidate, or, if the scrutineer is appointed by a group, by any of the candidates in the group, by whom the scrutineer is appointed.

-25. Verification of nomination
+25. Manner prescribed of verifying nomination made by message sent electronically (Act s.
+156C)

 A nomination by message sent by electronic means under section 156C of the Act is verified —